XRPLF/xrpl-dev-portal/content/concepts/payment-system-basics/accounts/multi-signing.md

 # Multi-Signing

-Multi-signing is one of three ways to authorize transactions for the XRP Ledger, alongside signing with [regular keys and master keys](cryptographic-keys.html).
-You can configure your address to allow any combination of the three methods to authorize transactions.
+Multi-signing in the XRP Ledger is a method of [authorizing transactions](#authorizing-transactions) for the XRP Ledger by using a combination of multiple secret keys.
+You can have any combination of authorization methods enabled for your address, including multi-signing, a [master key pair](concept-cryptographic-keys.html#master-key-pair), and a [regular key pair](concept-cryptographic-keys.html#regular-key-pair).
+(The only requirement is that _at least one_ method must be enabled.)

 Benefits of multi-signing include: